 Occasionally girls were sent to the House of the Good Shepherd for other more ambiguous reasons.
 However, these reasons usually implied an act of misconduct or entanglement with nefarious, unacceptable behavior.
 Julia Cary, aged eleven, was sent to the House "at her own request" after being wanted as a witness in the "Carpenter abduction case," and not returning home to her parents.
-She was found by her parents in the home a year later.
-Home a year later.
-Minnie Le Preaze was sentenced to the home-notably identified as Roman Catholic-for one year after committing "petit larceny" in Troy.
-Hother young woman was picked up and sent to the SGS home for simply wandering the city after her father abandoned her and went back to Ireland.
-This young woman, Delia Delaney, was fifteen and destitute.
-He newspaper notice about Delia is especially notable as the reporters identified her as both young and Irish.
+She was found by her parents in the home a year later.258 Minnie Le Preaze was sentenced to the home-notably identified as Roman Catholic-for one year after committing "petit larceny" in Troy.259 Another young woman was picked up and sent to the SGS home for simply wandering the city after her father abandoned her and went back to Ireland.
+This young woman, Delia Delaney, was fifteen and destitute.260 The newspaper notice about Delia is especially notable as the reporters identified her as both young and Irish.
 Irish women were commonly viewed as inferior and significantly more likely to be sentenced for delinquent behavior, even if only wandering as was Delia.
-Being found in "bad society" was reason enough for a conviction, as in the case of Mary Manning in 1902.
-He was sent to the God Shepher and Sh
+Being found in "bad society" was reason enough for a conviction, as in the case of Mary Manning in 1902.261